10 – Camera

-Our Top 10 Crosby Stills & Nash Songs list takes a look at one of the most legendary groups in classic rock history.
-Sometimes known as CSN but more often defined as Crosby Stills & Nash, the group was very much a different band than the group that recorded and performed with Neil Young as Crosby, Stills, Nash & Young.
-The dynamics, the sound, the music, the spirit, the performances were very much different when Neil Young was in the band.
-We are not going to say which was better or argue anything about that point, we are only making the stance that there was a dramatic difference between the two groups for many reasons.
-It’s why we have created two separate top 10 lists on this website for the two configurations of theses very talented and legendary musicians and songwriters.
+Our Top 10 Crosby Stills & Nash Songs list looks at one of the most legendary groups in classic rock history.
+Sometimes known as CSN but more often defined as Crosby Stills & Nash, the group was a different band than the group that recorded and performed with Neil Young as Crosby, Stills, Nash & Young.
+The dynamics, the sound, the music, the spirit, and the performances were very much different when Neil Young was in the band.
+We are not going to say which was better or argue anything about that point; we are only making the stance that there was a dramatic difference between the two groups for many reasons.
+That’s why we have created two separate top 10 lists on this website for the two configurations of these very talented and legendary musicians and songwriters.

 As a group, Crosby Stills & Nash released six studio albums together.
-As Crosby, Stills, Nash & Young the group released three studio albums, two lives albums and the greatest hits album So Far.
-There were also many compilations and box set released over the years.
+As Crosby, Stills, Nash & Young, the group released three studio albums, two live albums, and the greatest hits album So Far.
+There were also many compilations and box sets released over the years.
 This Crosby Stills & Nash songs list will ONLY look at the material released on the six original Crosby Stills & Nash studio albums.

 # 10 – Camera

-Opening up our top 10 Crosby Stills & Nash songs list is this little known great tune from the bands very underrated album After The Storm.
-Released in 1994, the album showcased the three legendary musicians playing great, singing wonderfully and once again writing great songs.
-It was the groups best work since their 1977 CSN album.
-The song “Camera,” was written by David Crosby and Stephen Stills.
+This little-known great tune from the band’s underrated album After The Storm is opening up our top 10 Crosby Stills & Nash songs list.
+Released in 1994, the album showcased the three legendary musicians playing great, singing wonderfully, and once again writing great songs.
+It was the group’s best work since their 1977 CSN album.
+The song “Camera” was written by David Crosby and Stephen Stills.

 # 9 – Wasted On The Way

-There were a few choice songs we wanted to pick to represent this album on our top 10 Crosby Stills & Nash songs list.
-In the end, we went with the album’s big hit entitled “Wasted On The Way.”
-The song was written by Graham Nash.
-The song proved to be very successful for the band as it became a top 10 hit on the Billboard Hot 100 peaking at number nine.
+We wanted to pick a few choice songs to represent this album on our top 10 Crosby Stills & Nash songs list.
+Ultimately, we went with the album’s big hit entitled “Wasted On The Way.”
+Graham Nash wrote the song.
+The song proved very successful for the band, becoming a top 10 hit on the Billboard Hot 100, peaking at number nine.

 # 8 – Just A Song Before I Go

-In 1977, Crosby Stills & Nash returned with what was basically their second studio album as a trio.
-It was the first album that Crosby Stills & Nash had recorded together since their debut album in 1969 entitled Crosby Stills & Nash.
-In between, the group had joined forces with Neil Young to record the Déjà Vu album and release their greatest hits package So Far along with the double live album Four Way Street.
-And of course there were all the solo albums by the members of the group along with different combinations of the three pairing up with each other.
+In 1977, Crosby Stills & Nash returned with their second studio album as a trio.
+It was the first album Crosby Stills & Nash had recorded together since their debut album in 1969 entitled Crosby Stills & Nash.
+In between, the group joined forces with Neil Young to record the Déjà Vu album and release their greatest hits package So Far and the double live album Four Way Street.
+And, of course, there were all the solo albums by the group members, along with different combinations of the three pairing up with each other.

-“Just A Song Before I Go,” was released as the album’s first single.
-Interestingly, the song became the bands highest charting single of their career as it peaked at number seven on the Billboard Hot 100.
-The song was written by Graham Nash in less than a half hour according to an interview Nash had on the David Letterman Show.
+“Just A Song Before I Go” was released as the album’s first single.
+Interestingly, the song became the band’s highest-charting single of their career, as it peaked at number seven on the Billboard Hot 100.
+Graham Nash wrote the song in less than a half hour, according to an interview Nash had on the David Letterman Show.

 # 7 – Southern Cross

-“Southern Cross,” is the first of two Stephen Stills songs in a row on this top 10 Crosby Stills & Nash songs list.
+“Southern Cross” is the first of two Stephen Stills songs in a row on this top 10 Crosby Stills & Nash songs list.
 The song was released on the Daylight Again album.
-Stephen Stills took a song that was originally written by Rick Curtis, and Michael Curtis entitled “Seven League Boots.”
+Stephen Stills took a song originally written by Rick Curtis and Michael Curtis entitled “Seven League Boots.”
 The song had been recorded by the Curtis Brothers and produced by Lindsay Buckingham with Stevie Nicks adding background vocals.
-Stephen Stills wrote a new chorus and turned it in to a top 20 hit for Crosby Stills & Nash.
+Stephen Stills wrote a new chorus and turned it into a top 20 hit for Crosby Stills & Nash.
 Now that’s a cool story.
 Below are the two different versions of the song.

 # 6 – Dark Star